What are Scleral Lenses?

 Types of Scleral Lenses

 These three categories are based on the lenses’ size and primary contact with the surface of the eye.

 - Corneo-scleral lenses and semi-scleral lenses are significantly larger than traditional GP lenses and rest near the junction between the cornea and the sclera.

 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Eye Mechanix help patients from all over Chicago or La Grange , Illinois.
-Dr. Ricketts will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Eye Mechanix to find out if scleral lenses are right for you.
+Our staff helps patients from all over Chicago and La Grange , Illinois, and Dr. Ricketts will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision

 Our patients report comfort as the most prominent feature of the scleral lens.
 Throughout the fitting process, we survey our patients on how the lenses feel, and not surprisingly, the usual feedback we get is “fine” or “I can’t feel them at all”.